Pylons/akhet/docs/vocabulary.rst

 View (View Callable)

-    A *view* (also called a *view callable*) is a function or method equivalent to a Pylons controller action.
+    A function or method equivalent to a Pylons controller action.
 It takes a Request object representing a web request, and returns a Response object.
-(The actual arguments and return values are different if you're using handlers or renderers.)
+    (In Akhet the view's arguments and return value are different because of handlers and renderers.)

 Handler (View Handler)

-    A *handler* (also called a *view handler*) is a class containing view methods, so equivalent to a Pylons controller.
+    A class containing view methods, so equivalent to a Pylons controller.
+    Handlers are defined in the ``pyramid_handlers`` package and are documentated there.

 MVC

     The Model-View-Controller pattern used in programming.
 Pyramid is more of a MV (Model-View) framework than MVC.
-Many contemporary web developers have given up on the formal definitions of MVC as not being well suited to the web, while continuing to adhere to the basic MVC principle of keeping your business logic separate from your user interface code.
+Many contemporary web developers -- while still supporting the basic principle of keeping your business logic separate from your user interface code -- have given up on the formal categories of MVC as not being well suited to the web.
 MVC envisions a three-way split between business logic, user interface, and framework interface, but in practice the latter two are hard to separate.
-MVC was invented in the 1980s to keep application code separate from low-level keyboard drivers and video drivers, a situation not directly applicable to modern web development.
+MVC was invented in the 1980s to separate application code from low-level keyboard drivers and video drivers, a situation not directly applicable to modern web development.

 URL Dispatch

     A routing mechanism similar to Routes.
+It chooses a view for each incoming URL based on a set of rules.

 Traversal

-    Pyramid's other routing mechanism, which splits the URL into slash-separated segments and looks them up in a nested dict structure called a resource tree.
+    Pyramid's other routing mechanism, which looks up a view and a context by matching the URL to a node in a resource tree.
 Many Akhet applications do not use traversal, and the Akhet docs don't cover how to use it.
     Nevertheless, we'll briefly explain what it is.

     Traversal is especially suited to situations where URLs can be arbitrarily deep in ways that are unknown at application startup, such as a CMS system